1

 Development Counsellors International (DCI), is a New York-headquartered destination marketing agency.
 Our PR teams help destinations tell their stories and land high-profile media coverage.
 Learn more at www.aboutdci.com

 DCI is an equal opportunity employer and has taken a Diversity Pledge to ensure our agency is advancing racial justice, identifying unconscious bias, educating our staff, and using our place marketing platform to advocate for change.
 Our agency is also a member of the Diversity Action Alliance and Black Travel Alliance.
-While this job posting is a guide, we welcome applicants who may bring diverse backgrounds, ideas, and experiences to DCI.
+While this job posting is a guide, we welcome applicants that may bring diverse backgrounds, ideas and experiences to DCI.

 The Role